minshwemaunghtet/AR-Car-Demo/README.md

 # AR-Car-Demo
 This is to test and deploy to devices.

 Packages: AR Foundation, ARCore XR Plugin

-Built on Android using Unity.
+Built on Android version 10.0 using Unity.